stuycs-gh-classrooms/nxtm-p01-pd09-lebronjames10pointstreakbroke/README.md

 ## Phase 0: Selection, Analysis & Plan

-#### Selected Project: CHOOSE WISELY
+#### Selected Project: Breakout

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

-YOUR ANSWERS HERE
+Adding a platform that can be moved using the mouse.
+Have a grid of blocks that a ball can hit.
+MUST HAVE A BALL that can bounce off walls, platform, and blocks.
+Once it hits a block, the block gets destroyed.
+Lose when the ball goes down to the void.
+Adding a lives mechanism, pause/play mechanism, and reset mechanism.

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.

-YOUR ANSWERS HERE
+Adding new levels, make the paddle (platform) to change color whenever the ball hits it, Make the ball go faster each time it hits the paddle (with a speed limit of course).

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
+- The blocks you've destroyed
-- YOUR ANSER HERE
+-

 2D Array:
-- YOUR ANSWER HERE
+- Make the grid of blocks using a 2D array

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- r = reset
+- spacebar = pause/unpause

 Mouse Control:
-- Mouse movement:
+- Mouse movement: Move the mouse to get the platform moving
-- Mouse pressed:
+- Mouse pressed: Nothing at the moment (will be subject to change)

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS NAME0: Blocks
 - Instance variables:
+  - size
+  - color
+  - center
-  - LIST INSTANCE VARS HERE
+  -
 - METHODS
+  - checkCollisions()
+  - destroyed()
-  - LIST METHODS HERE
+  - display()

-CLASS NAME1
+CLASS NAME1: Projetile
 - Instance variables:
+  - velocity
+  - size
+  - color
+  - center
-  - LIST INSTANCE VARS HERE
+  -
 - METHODS
+  - display()
+  - checkCollisions()
+  - move()
-  - LIST METHODS HERE
+  -